echeran/smile-of-murugan/webbook/chapter01.md

 The beginnings of Kannada literature were almost totally inspired by Jainism.
-The first extant work of narrative literature is Sivakōti's *Vaḍḍārādhane* (cca 900 A.D.) on the lives of the Jaina saints.
-The fundamental work on rhetoric in Kannada, and the first theoretical treatise of Kannada culture, is based on Dandin's *Kāvyādarśa*—that is Nṛpatunga's *Kavirājamārga.* Pampa, the first great poet of Kannada literature—and one who is traditionally considered the most eminent among Kannada classical poets-is, again, indebted entirely to Sanskrit and Prakrit sources in his two compositions, in his version of the *Mahabharata* story, and in his *Ādipurāṇa,* dealing with the life of the first Jaina Tīrthankara.
+The first extant work of narrative literature is Śivakōṭi's *Vaḍḍārādhane* (cca 900 A.D.) on the lives of the Jaina saints.
+The fundamental work on rhetoric in Kannada, and the first theoretical treatise of Kannada culture, is based on Dandin's *Kāvyādarśa*—that is Nṛpatunga's *Kavirājamārga.* Pampa, the first great poet of Kannada literature—and one who is traditionally considered the most eminent among Kannada classical poets—is, again, indebted entirely to Sanskrit and Prakrit sources in his two compositions, in his version of the *Mahābhārata* story, and in his *Ādipurāṇa,* dealing with the life of the first Jaina Tīrthankara.
 The beginnings of Kannada literature are, thus, anchored firmly in traditions which were originally alien to non-Aryan South India.